tari-labs/tari-university/src/network-analysis/probabilistic-attack/building_blocks.md

 ## Types of Distribution

-There are 6 high-level types of distributions.
-These include discrete, continuous , mixed discrete/continuous, joint, non-numeric and miscellaneous.
+There are a few high-level types of distributions, and these include discrete, continuous , mixed discrete/continuous, joint, and non-numeric.
+non-numeric and miscellaneous.

 When considering solving the probability of an attacker controlling the majority of nodes in the network, the various